scala/docs.scala-lang/overviews/quasiquotes/type-details.md

 ## Empty Type

-Empty type (`tq""`) is a canonical way to say that type at given location isn't given by the user and should be inferred by the compiler:
+The empty type (`tq""`) is a canonical way to say that the type at given location isn't given by the user and should be inferred by the compiler:

 1. [Method](/overviews/quasiquotes/definition-details.html#method-definition) with unknown return type
 2. [Val or Var](/overviews/quasiquotes/definition-details.html#val-and-var-definitions) with unknown type